Polarizing, Petrographic, Geological

 Glass can become slightly polarizing under uneven pressure or if it is not cooled evenly, leaving residual "strain."
 Because there is usually a pol filter in the light path (under the condenser), an extra source of polarization will add unwanted birefringent effects, so optical parts are constructed (or carefully selected from normal production) to minimize strain.
 Such objectives, eyepieces, and condensers might be marked P, Po, Pol or SF (strain free), or have red lettering.
 However, many "regular" optical parts might work OK in your pol scope as well, so it is worth a test.
 A bigger problem is reflection polarization by mirrors and prisms in binocular and trinocular heads, which is why many older pol scopes use monocular heads.
 Two-eye viewing is worth some extra cost if you can find a binocular pol head, or if not, you might be willing to put up with slight induced birefringence from a standard biological head.
 Of course, there will be none if you can swing out or remove both of the pol filters when viewing in "plain" light.

-Because they were made in relatively small numbers, or their modular parts could be rather specialized, petrographic microscopes both new and used command premium prices -- often from double to triple the price for a biological version of the same model, depending on how complete it is.
 If you are outfitting one with additional optical parts, you might find that less expensive objectives, eyepieces, and even condensers from biological (i.e. not certified as strain free) versions work just fine, or at least are so close that their strain effects are hardly noticeable.
 But if you are buying one at its higher petrographic price, it should already have the proper strain-free versions of optics to get your money's worth (and to preserve its higher resale value).

 Below are galleries of polarizing microscopes both new and old, some interesting accessories, links to useful websites, and documents including pdf files of scanned instruction manuals.
 Please consider sharing your pdf documents and jpeg images related to polarizing microscopes (email to me).
 Thanks to these fine folks for permission to use their images and documents: